enckse/notebook/src/linux/virsh.md

     ...
 ```

+_Which is helpful if the qemu XML file gets removed/deleted_

 once configuration/install is done then `console=ttyS0,115200` can be
 added to the kernel parameters and one can attach to the machine console
 via `virsh console myvm`